Market Street Mission Life Change Program Summer Graduation

 Adult Education | Our education program provides a rich variety of learning opportunities on Sunday mornings to complement the worship experience.
 Participants explore in depth various books of the Bible or a topic of current and shared interest.
 Old and young, new and seasoned believers, we never stop learning.
 All are welcome to take this journey even if you are someone with questions about the faith.
 Each class provides a combination of leader-led presentation and class discussion that allows us to learn from each other as we study God’s word together.
 As a result, we grow in our understanding of our Lord and the greater story He’s calling us into.

+This class meets weekly on Sundays in the YFMB Room 204 at 9am.
 Please join us for coffee, fellowship, prayer support and discussion as we move through a book in the Bible verse by verse.
-We are currently in the Book of John.
+We are currently in 1st and 2nd Peter.
 All are welcome, whether you have been studying the bible for many years or you have just started on your journey in the Word.

 Leader: Paul Achenbach

-This class meets weekly on Sunday’s in the YFMB room 202 at 9am.
+This class meets weekly on Sundays in the YFMB room 202 at 9am.
+This course is a chapter-by-chapter study beginning with God’s Covenant with Abraham.

 Stephen Ministries Class | Christian Caregiving – A Way of Life